timuric/awesome-tech-videos/readme.md

 ## Awesome Videos [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-* A curated list of tech conferences from youtube, vimeo, etc for us to get inspired ;)
+* A curated list of tech videos from youtube, vimeo, etc, just because I think this is one of the best ways for us to learn from people who really know what they are doing :)

 ### Programming Languages